dinarly/Story/README.md

 “I am building this computer so that all dragons around the world can access learning resources regardless of whether they have a good internet connection or not!
 Semiconductors are vital to achieve this goal!”

-Abdallah and Tasnim said: “Woow!
+Abdallah and Tasnim said: “Wow!
 Semiconductors are fabulous!”

 Zhao grinned: “Would you like to learn about semiconductors?”